catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

 	[x] import make sure Spotify connection is remembered showed and shard with maindb [x] save&override album image
 	[ ] at standardization apply spotify album url name ?
-[x] fix importing own songs, eg. ana
-[x] if info in the title dont add
-[x] standardization still w duplicates (null treatment included) [x] standardiation double counted songs 7981
-[x] stadardization still fedup adding duplicates
-[x] check help that crashed at infi.nhame (broken now) partial file now we do some checks on extension [x] standardise genhash to the already exiusting maindb.GetHashCode [x] filename has [] covering artist name/album ...no [] separator for FN [x] reset crashes maindb..not realy
-[x] preview fails
-[x] convert to 44100... no need as no space is gained [x] some songs are messed up on ps3
-[x] remote path is fedup
-[x] has track no even when 0
-[x] has author mostly yes
-[x] some preview hashtags are blank
-[x] add random no in title
-[x] why packID has that weird format
-[x] find missing..also should check folders[ ] album same as artist [x] standardization issues nin short is always on
-[x] search by album/comments/details
-[x] add acoustic
-[x] add acoustic to duplciates
-[x] 7033 issues with old file
-[x] update to wise 2015 (messages&testing)
-[x] disable old and L->r
-[x] check if filename is the same
-[x] why songs get preview created at pack :)

 - diff between master and branch
 DLCManager folder